ANISH3110/DEMO/README.md

 i am intreasted in CSE
 my aim is to place in a company for atleast 15 LPA
 SIR yes i need your help to study python sir really i did not no anything in programming
-i realy like youe way of approuch sir i have many friends sir like upto 400 and above sir my fav number is 3110
+i realy like your way of approuch sir i have many friends sir like upto 400 and above sir my fav number is 3110
+                             FAMILY DETIALS
+SUBRAMANI is my father
+GIRIJAMANI is my mother
+my father is 40 now
+my mother is 38
+my father is working as a general manager in jewel one my mother also working in same company they where love married my father is a BCA holder